Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Microphone technique for podcasters

-If you notice too many sibilances sound in your recordings, the simplest way to prevent it is to move off-axis from the microphone.
+If you notice too many sibilances sounds in your recordings, the simplest way to prevent it is to move off-axis from the microphone.

-Setting your microphone up to the side slightly toward your mouth may prevent air from beating the capsule, which can result in a more natural podcast audio.
+Setting your microphone up to the side slightly toward your mouth may prevent air from beating the capsule, resulting in a more natural podcast audio.

-You’ve put down your outline, picked the best place to record, set up your microphone, and practised your microphone technique.
-Now it’s time to start recording your first podcast episode.
+You’ve written your outline, chosen the best place to record, set up your microphone, and practised your microphone technique.
+Now, it’s time to start recording your first podcast episode.

 Step 5: Editing & uploading your first episode

 It is a very crucial aspect when it comes to podcasting.